 She has exhibited in two person and group shows at museums, university galleries, and art centers including the Boston Center for the Arts, Hampshire College, Holyoke Museum, the Mass Mutual Convention Center, the Newton Art Center, the Springfield Museum of Fine Arts, the University of Massachusetts, Western New England College, Westfield State College, Wheaton College, and Yale University.

 Lydia is currently working on a graphic novel.
 She was an art and writing resident at the Cité Internationale des Arts in Paris from July 2017-June 2018.
 She has attended artist residencies at the American Academy in Rome, CAMAC in France, and the Vermont Studio Center.
 Her graphics have been in various magazines, journals, brochures and posters.

-Her community involvement extends to membership in various artist organizations, including the Los Angeles Art Association, and arts advocacy work including the Art Miles Project, supervising of youth mural for 2010 UNESCO exhibition.
+Her community involvement extends to membership in various artist organizations, including the Los Angeles Art Association, and arts advocacy work, including the Art Miles Project — supervising of a youth mural for a 2010 UNESCO exhibition.

 Lydia’s work has been reviewed in Art New England, the Boston Globe, the New Haven Advocate, the Albany Times Union, the Albany Press, the Springfield Republican, the Valley Advocate, the Jewish Advocate, the Daily Hampshire Gazette, the Amherst Bulletin, and ArtSake, the Mass Cultural Council online journal.